AaronWatters/array_gizmos/README.md

 Open the link provided in a suitable web browser to start the visualization.

+## The volume alignment visualization

+<a href="volume_alignment.md">Follow this link for documentation on how
+to configure and use the label volume alignment interactive visualization.</a>

-## Notes on the "overlayed segmentation" proof of concept
+### Notes on the "overlayed segmentation" proof of concept (historical/deprecated)

 <a href="overlayed_segmentation.md">Please follow this link for information
 on how to use the overlayed segmentation proof of concept.
 (Temporary link.)</a>